 Gustav Lange was a German composer known mainly for his wonderful melodious salon music.
-He was born in Schwerstedt near Erfurt, August,13 in 1830 and was dead in Wernigerode July,20 in 1889.
-He received initial musical training from his father on the piano and organ, followed by conservatory studies in piano, organ, thorough bass, and composition.
-His teachers … Continue reading Gustav Lange: Blumenlied Op.
+He was born in Schwerstedt near Erfurt, on August,13 in 1830 and was dead in Wernigerode on July,20 in 1889.
+He received initial musical training from his father on the piano and organ, followed by conservatory studies in piano, organ, thorough … Continue reading Gustav Lange: Blumenlied Op.
 39 (Flower Song)

 Anton de Kontski was a polish pianist and composer born October 27, 1817 in Kraków and death in the same city December 7, 1899.
 In polish language his name is wrote: Antoni Kątski and in french: Antoine de Kontski.
 He was sometimes also called “Chevalier.”
 Anton was a student of John Field in Moscow and was considered a child prodigy.
 About his life we know that he performed a concert together with Chopin in 1845 in Paris.
 This piece is a Meditation about the history of the Ungru Castle Ruines.

 F. Chopin: Nocturne in C-sharp minor, Op. post.